|

 number or MAC address.
 To use this type of rule, switch to

-the Rules
+the Rules tab

-the corresponding page is displayed in bold font.
+name of the corresponding page is displayed in bold font.

-shows the number of conventional rules that are currently active.
+The program's status bar shows the number of conventional rules

-Note that it does not
+that are currently active.
+Note that it

-number of active wireless rules, as the state of the toolbar
+the number of active wireless rules, as the state of the toolbar

 buttons (up or down) clearly indicate if any of the wireless rules

 are on or off.
-Also note that wireless rules have precedence over
+Also, note that wireless rules have precedence over

 conventional rules.
 Any captured packet must first pass the